pywbem/pywbem/docs/mockwbemserver.rst

 created or the responder must get the set of namespaces from the CIM repository to generate responses to ``GetInstance``, ``EnumerateInstance``, etc.

-Also, the :meth:`pywbem_mock.FakedWBEMConnection.InvokeMethod` client operation depends on a specific responder method in the WBEM server since the behavior of WBEM server methods is dependent on the specific method.
+Also, the :meth:`pywbem_mock.WBEMConnection.InvokeMethod` on :class:`pywbem_mock.FakedWBEMConnection` client operation depends on a specific responder method in the WBEM server since the behavior of WBEM server methods is dependent on the specific method.

 To meet these needs, pywbem_mock has implemented the capability to create :term:`user-defined providers <user-defined provider>` that become request